Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 ## Using the ARpoise Augmented Reality App

 (Quick link: go to Lat = 1, Lon = 1 to view more [ARpoise artworks](https://github.com/ARPOISE/ARpoise#arpoise-examples).
-If you don't know what this means, read the tutorial, especially Remote Viewing: ARpoise’s Fixed Position feature below.)
+If you don't know what this means, read the tutorial, especially "Remote Viewing: ARpoise’s Fixed Position Feature" below.)

 .
 ### Download and install the ARpoise AR app